 How to protect an inheritance from divorce and/or separation

 Separation and divorce are two of the most painful events in life.
 The decision to legally end a relationship can set off a long and difficult process.
-The upheavals and emotional challenges are often enormous.
-On top of this, there are usually complicated legal and financial issues with short and long term implications need careful management.
+The upheavals and emotional challenges can be enormous.
+On top of this, complex legal and financial issues with short and long term implications need careful management.
 One aspect to consider when deciding to separate and/or divorce is how to protect an Italian inheritance.

-In the course of making the decision to separate and/or divorce, it is important to consider aspects related to inheritance.
-Italian inheritance law specifically provides for rights belonging to so-called, “forced heirs”, whose quota must be guaranteed.

 A consultation with a lawyer can provide an idea of the likely legal and financial outcomes of your situation.
-Generally, lawyers will provide a free initial consultation for this purpose so it is worth seeking some professional advice at an early stage.
+Generally, lawyers will provide a free initial consultation for this purpose.
+It is therefore worth seeking professional advice at an early stage.

-However, there are exceptions: property acquired by a partner prior to the marriage, or property acquired after the marriage, as a gift or an inheritance would not necessarily be split in the case of a divorce.
+However, there are exceptions.
+For instance, if a partner acquired a property prior to the marriage, or received a property after the marriage as a gift or an inheritance, this would not necessarily be split equally in the case of a divorce.
 It is therefore important to understand your matrimonial regime and check property deeds to see who actually owns what.